disclose/research-threats/README.md

 - A **negative experience** can exponentially generate **negative publicity, [sometimes even viral](https://en.wikipedia.org/wiki/Streisand_effect)**.

+- Providing researchers **safe harbor for reporting a vulnerability** to you is critical to working towards a **more secure product and ecosystem**.

 Entities that engage researchers and respond quickly to security events are more likely to generate a positive experience.

 Entities with no security response team, may be more likely to experience a negative disclosure event.